-- constitutes a significant increase in credit risk.
-In assessing whether the credit risk on an asset has significantly increase, the Group takes into account qualitative and quantitative reasonable and supportable forward looking information; - · Establishing groups of assets with similar credit risk characteristics: When ECLs are measured on a collective basis, the financial instruments are grouped on the basis of shared risk characteristics.
+- Significant increase of credit risk: As explained in note 2, ECL are measured as an allowance equal to 12-month ECL for stage 1 assets, or lifetime ECL assets for stage 2 or stage 3 assets.
+An asset moves to stage 2 when its credit risk has increased significantly since initial recognition.
+IFRS 9 does not define what constitutes a significant increase in credit risk.
+In assessing whether the credit risk on an asset has significantly increase, the Group takes into account qualitative and quantitative reasonable and supportable forward looking information. - e Establishing groups of assets with similar credit risk characteristics: When ECLs are measured on a collective basis, the financial instruments are grouped on the basis of shared risk characteristics.
 The Group monitors the appropriateness of the credit risk characteristics on an ongoing basis to assess whether they continue to be similar.
 This is required in order to ensure that should credit risk characteristics change, there is appropriate re-segmentation of the assets.
 This may result in new portfolios being created or assets moving to an existing portfolio that better reflects the similar credit risk characteristics of that group of assets.
-Re-segmentation of portfolios and movement between portfolios is more common when there is a significant increase in credit risk (or when that significant increase reverses) and so assets move from 12-month to lifetime ECLs, or vice versa, but it can also occur within portfolios that continue to be measured on the same basis of 12-month or lifetime ECLs but the amount of ECL changes because the credit risk of the portfolios differ; - Models and assumptions used: The Group uses various models and assumptions in measuring fair value of financial assets as well as in estimating ECL.
-Judgement is applied in identifying the most appropriate model for each type of asset, as well as for determining the assumptions used in these models including assumptions that relate to key drivers of credit risk; and - Determination of life of revolving credit facilities: The Group measures ECL considering the risk of default over the maximum contractual period.
+Resegmentation of portfolios and movement between portfolios is more common when there is a significant increase in credit risk (or when that significant increase reverses) and so assets move from 12-month to lifetime ECLs, or vice versa, but it can also occur within portfolios that continue to be measured on the same basis of 12-month or lifetime ECLs but the amount of ECL changes because the credit risk of the portfolios differ. - Models and assumptions used: The Group uses various models and assumptions in measuring fair value of financial assets as well as in estimating ECL.
+Judgement is applied in identifying the most appropriate model for each type of asset, as well as for determining the assumptions used in these models including assumptions that relate to key drivers of credit risk. - Determination of life of revolving credit facilities: The Group measures ECL considering the risk of default over the maximum contractual period.
 However, for financial instruments such as credit cards, revolving credit facilities and overdraft facilities that include both a loan and an undrawn commitment component, the Group's contractual ability to demand repayment and cancel the undrawn commitment does not limit the Group's exposure to credit losses to the contractual notice period.
 For such financial instruments the Group measures ECL over the period that it is exposed to credit risk and ECL would not be mitigated by credit risk management actions, even if that period extends beyond the maximum contractual period.